 AR500 Made an awesome video overview of this plate carrier that I think you’ll find useful if you’re looking for a budget-friendly plate carrier.

-9. Condor MOPC Plate Carrier (Another Great Budget Option)
+9. Condor Exo Plate Carrier

-This vest is suitable for civilian applications and most people won’t ever need to upgrade to a higher-end vest or being displeased with it down the road.
+This vest is suitable for civilian applications and most people won’t ever need to upgrade to a higher-end vest or become displeased with it down the road.
 Sure, there are higher-end vests that I would opt for if I were actually heading into a war zone, but for most people, this vest will do the trick.

 I like the wide shoulder straps, it’s a very comfortable and well-made made vest.
 It’s a simple rig made by one of the most reputable companies in the industry.
 Of all the carriers on this list, this one is the most like the KHD Defense plate carrier used by Marines.